apache/flink/docs/training/datastream_api.md

 under the License.
 -->

-The focus of this tutorial is to broadly cover the DataStream API well enough that you will be able to get started writing streaming applications.
+The focus of this training is to broadly cover the DataStream API well enough that you will be able to get started writing streaming applications.

 * This will be replaced by the TOC
 {:toc}